hvent90/Cuisine-Royale/README.md

 # Cuisine Royale

-> "It would be great if the player's spawned with a Grill" - Michael
+> "It would be great if the player spawned with a Grill" - Michael

 ## Installation